Alam9835/Code-Space-/README.md

 # Code-Space
-### A Full stack Web application for online programming.
+## A Full stack Web application for online programming.

-Several browser based code editors such as Ace, CodeMirror, Monaco etc. provide the ability to embed a full-featured code editor in your web page.
-However, if you just need a simple editor with syntax highlighting without any of the extra features, they can be overkill as they don't usually have a small bundle size footprint.
-This library aims to provide a simple code editor with syntax highlighting support without any of the extra features, perfect for simple embeds and forms where users can submit code.
+### Several browser based code editors such as CodeMirror, Monaco etc. provide the ability to embed a full-featured code editor in your web page.
+It is a real-time editor where at a time more than 2 people can code on it made using React.Js and Node.Js, Socket.io.
+It can compile code on a web app with standard input and output the user can add custom inputs to their code snippets.
+A user lands on the web application and can select their preferred programming languages.
+You can also change the theme of the editor from a list of available themes.

 # Feature List
-- [x]  Add, remove, resize, reorder, clone, copy/paste and drag/drop elements
-- [x]  Add, remove, resize, reorder, clone, copy/paste and drag/drop elements
-- [x]  Add, remove, resize, reorder, clone, copy/paste and drag/drop elements
-- [x]  Add, remove, resize, reorder, clone, copy/paste and drag/drop elements
+- [x]  Select Different Programming Languages.
+- [x]  Add More than 2 Person
+- [x]  Select Differnt Themes
-- [x]  Add, remove, resize, reorder, clone, copy/paste and drag/drop elements
+- [x] Compilation and execution are supported

-Modular syntax highlighting with third party library Indent line or selected text by pressing tab key, with customizable indentation Automatic indent on new lines
-Wrap selected text in parens, brackets, or quotes
-Undo whole words instead of letter by letter Accessible, use Ctrl+Shift+M (Mac) / Ctrl+M to toggle capturing tab key

-Five programming languages are supported, including c, c++, java, javascript and python.
-Syntax highlighting for different languages.
-Compilation and execution are supported.
-The proper result or error message will be displayed.
+- [x] The proper Output or error message will be displayed.

 ## Installation
 ```